kccnma/teachingmaterials/sitebase-gulp/README.md

 $ gulp
 ~~~~
 ## Conclusion
-Congratulations, you just set up a local front-end development environment via npm (package manager) that uses gulp (task runner) tocompile your sass (pre-processer) files.
+Congratulations, you just set up a local front-end development environment via npm (package manager) that uses gulp (task runner) to compile your sass (pre-processer) files.
 You'll also notice that gulp is using browser-sync to spin up a local web server and to refresh your browser automatically on every file change.
 Gulp is also being used to auto-minimize/optimize all images.